QWERTYghri/ARPv3-C/doc/manual-ARPv3-new.md

 * `25/26	ADD	IMM%	Add AC with 8/16 bit mem operand`
 * `27/28	ADA	DIR%	Add AC with an 8/16 bit val from the addr`

-* `29/30	SUB	IMM	Sub AC with 8/16 bit mem operand`
+* `29/30	SUB	IMM%	Sub AC with 8/16 bit mem operand`
-* `31/32	SBA	DIR	Sub AC with an 8/16 bit val from the addr`
+* `31/32	SBA	DIR%	Sub AC with an 8/16 bit val from the addr`

 * `33		INX	NON	Increment the X register`
 * `34		DEX	NON	Decrement X register`